 Deadwood is one of the most important concepts in Gin Rummy.
 It affects when you can knock, how scoring works, and how often you risk being undercut.

-This guide explains what deadwood is, how to count it, and how to minimize it, with clear examples for beginners.
+This guide explains what deadwood is, how to count it correctly, and how to reduce it, with clear examples for beginners.

 Definition: What Does Deadwood Mean?